pbearne/wordpress-develop/README.md

 ```

 #### To run the coverage report
+An online version can be found at https://app.codecov.io/gh/WordPress/wordpress-develop

-These commands run the PHP coverage reports:
+These commands run to create coverage reports:

 ```
 npm run test:php_clover